SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/analytics/machinelearning/overview.md

 We track general performance of Deep Learning frameworks as well as some specific scientific applications.
 See the [benchmarks](benchmarks.md) for details.

+### Science use-cases

+Machine Learning and Deep Learning are increasingly used to analyze scientific data, in diverse fields.
+We have gathered some examples of work ongoing at NERSC on the [science use-cases page](science-use-cases.md) including some code and datasets and how to run these at NERSC.